High5Apps/ACActionCable/README.md

 # ACActionCable
-[ACActionCable](https://github.com/High5Apps/ACActionCable) is a Swift 5.1 client for [Ruby on Rails](https://rubyonrails.org/) 6's [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) WebSocket server.
+[ACActionCable](https://github.com/High5Apps/ACActionCable) is a Swift 5 client for [Ruby on Rails](https://rubyonrails.org/) 6's [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) WebSocket server.
 It is a hard fork of [Action-Cable-Swift](https://github.com/nerzh/Action-Cable-Swift).
-It aims to be testable, dependency-free, and compliant with the Rails 6 Action Cable server.
+It aims to be well-tested, dependency-free, and easy to use.

 ## Installation
 ### CocoaPods